stijnsanders/strato/About_Strato.md

 Declare an array by refering to a type and suffix it with "[]".

-Declare a function by writing an identifier, "(", none or more arguments, ")".
+Declare a function by writing an identifier, "(", none or more arguments, ")", and optionally ":" and a return value type.
 Then either write a semocolon (";") to define a function signature by that name, or start a code block ("{", "}") with none or more statements to perform when the function gets called.
 Optionally precede the option with a record type, which will be available inside of the function's code block with the 'this' reference ("@@").

+Multiple functions with the same name but different argument lists can be declared.
+Access the result value of the function with the function name or "??".

 3 Object oriented programming
 =============================